-I’ve been enjoying the World Cup for the last few weeks.
-I have enjoyed watching games at various venues in Sitka.
+I enjoy the World Cup, watching games at various venues in Sitka.
 (Football is better watched in community.
-The picture is at the Dock Shack in Sitka.)
+Besides, I don’t own a Television.
+The picture at the top is at the Pizza Express, a Mexican Restaurant in Sitka, the one to the left is at the Dock Shack in 2014.)
 When I lived in Europe I followed the game and during the 2010 World Cup.
-I wrote about it (and past World Cup experiences) in four letters from Belgrade and Palic (Serbia), Istanbul and Winnipeg.
+I wrote about it (and past World Cup experiences) in four letters from Belgrade and Palic in Serbia, Istanbul and Winnipeg.
 I merged and shortened those letters.
 Here they are.

 Sports events that don’t involve a bat and ball generally don’t interest me, but for the Football World Cup (real football, not what Europeans call “American armored football”) I make an exception.
 In Belgrade every café with more than 6 tables has a wide screen high definition TV to lure fans.
 The Supermarket, a complex in our neighborhood on the steep hill down to the Danube, has street level entrances on three floors.
 The lowest floor is an ever so trendy boutique, a level up has an even trendier restaurant and on the third level there is an actual supermarket.
 It’s one of those places with exposed beams, ducts and conduit with what look like randomly hanging lights.
 Marina says it is the only restaurant in Belgrade whose interior designer was a nuclear explosion.
 Supermarket has used the natural hillside to create a “fan zone” with bleachers and a huge projection TV.
 Even my friend Ljiljana, who is the LAST person in the world I would think would be interested in the World Cup, is following it avidly, and afterwards reading the New York Times descriptions of the games, which, I agree, are the best.
 The Times knows it’s writing for a nation of football illiterates (Americans) so it tries harder.
 It’s difficult not to be sucked in.